Rh blood group system: Antigens

-The proteins which carry the Rh antigens are transmembrane proteins, whose structure suggest that they are ion channels.
+The proteins which carry the Rh antigens are transmembrane proteins, whose structure suggests that they are ion channels.
 The main antigens are D, C, E, c and e, which are encoded by two adjacent gene loci, the RHD gene which encodes the RhD protein with the D antigen (and variants) and the RHCE gene which encodes the RhCE protein with the C, E, c and e antigens (and variants).
 There is no d antigen.
 Lowercase "d" indicates the absence of the D antigen (the gene is usually deleted or otherwise nonfunctional).

 Rh phenotypes are readily identified through the presence or absence of the Rh surface antigens.
 As can be seen in the table below, most of the Rh phenotypes can be produced by several different Rh genotypes.
 The exact genotype of any individual can only be identified by DNA analysis.
 Regarding patient treatment, only the phenotype is usually of any clinical significance to ensure a patient is not exposed to an antigen they are likely to develop antibodies against.
 A probable genotype may be speculated on, based upon the statistical distributions of genotypes in the patient's place of origin.

 R0 (cDe or Dce) is today most common in Africa.
-The allele was thus often assumed in early blood group analyses to have been typical of populations on the continent; particularly in areas below the Sahara.
-Ottensooser et al. (1963) suggested that high R0 frequencies were likely characteristic of the ancient Judea Jews, who had emigrated from Egypt prior to their dispersal throughout the Mediterranean Basin and Europe on the basis of high R0 percentages among Sephardi and Ashkenazi Jews compared to native European populations and the relative genetic isolation of Ashkenazim.
+The allele was thus often assumed in early blood group analyses to have been typical of populations on the continent, particularly in areas below the Sahara.
+Ottensooser et al. (1963) suggested that high R0 frequencies were likely characteristic of the ancient Judean Jews, who had emigrated from Egypt prior to their dispersal throughout the Mediterranean Basin and Europe on the basis of high R0 percentages among Sephardi and Ashkenazi Jews compared to native European populations and the relative genetic isolation of Ashkenazim.
 However, more recent studies have found R0 frequencies as low as 24.3% among some Afroasiatic-speaking groups in the Horn of Africa, as well as higher R0 frequencies among certain other Afroasiatic speakers in North Africa (37.3%) and among some Palestinians in the Levant (30.4%).
 On the contrary, at a frequency of 47.2% of the population of Basque country having the lack of the D antigen, these people display the highest frequency of the Rh negative phenotype.